COBASE: A new copula-based shuffling method for ensemble weather forecast postprocessing: Results

 \section{Results}

-We evaluate the proposed COBASE method in comparison with state-of-the-art post-processing approaches on the two real-world case studies described in Section~\ref{sec:data}.
-Although the focus of this work is not on univariate correction, CRPS results for 2-meter temperature across all stations are included in Table~\ref{tab:crps} for completeness.
-These results show that EMOS-Q, which uses uniform quantile sampling, consistently outperforms methods based on random sampling, clearly indicating that quantile-based approaches are generally preferable.
-The main focus of this section is on multivariate forecast performance, assessed using the Energy Score (ES) and the Variogram Score (VS).
+We evaluate the proposed COBASE method in comparison with state-of-the-art \ep{postprocessing} approaches on the two real-world case studies described in Section~\ref{sec:data}.
+Although the focus of this work is not on univariate correction, CRPS results for 2-meter temperature across all stations are included in Table~\ref{tab:crps} for completeness. \ep{These results show that EMOS-Q, which uses uniform quantile sampling, outperforms methods based on random sampling on average, indicating that quantile-based approaches are generally preferable in this setting.
+The reported differences are based on mean CRPS values computed over the full evaluation period.
+Although averaging may mask the influence of individual validation days, the overall results consistently favor quantile-based sampling.
+Small differences in mean CRPS among methods relying on random sampling of the marginal distributions may partly reflect the variability induced by the random draws, which is a known limitation of EMOS-R and traditional copula-based approaches.
+This source of variability is avoided by the deterministic sampling method used in EMOS-Q.} The main focus of this section is on multivariate forecast performance, assessed using the Energy Score (ES) and the Variogram Score (VS).
 We begin by evaluating COBASE-GCA, the variant of COBASE using a Gaussian copula.
 COBASE-GCA is compared with Sim Schaake, Schaake Shuffle, ECC, and standard GCA.

 The results, presented as boxplots of Diebold–Mariano (DM) test statistics with COBASE-GCA as reference, are shown in Figure~\ref{fig:empirical_cobase}, with the corresponding ES and VS values reported in Table~\ref{tab:ES_VS}.
 These findings show that COBASE-GCA consistently outperforms standard GCA for both ES and VS for all groups of stations.
 Additionally, COBASE-GCA generally exhibits comparable performance across the different groups of stations compared to the other empirical copula-based methods.
 In particular, COBASE-GCA outperforms all the other methods in LAEF (Mountain Peaks).
-COBASE-GCA outperforms ECC and Schaake shuffle in LAEF (Single Valley) and LAEF (Randomly chosen), with Sim Schaake being preferable in those instances.
+COBASE-GCA outperforms ECC and \ep{Schaake Shuffle} in LAEF (Single Valley) and LAEF (Randomly chosen), with Sim Schaake being preferable in those instances.
 Finally, for ECMWF ENS data, COBASE-GCA achieves the best ES, while ECC performs best in terms of VS.

 We also evaluate COBASE with alternative copula families, namely, Clayton, Frank, and Gumbel, to assess its use and evaluate performance under different (non-Gaussian) dependence structures.
 The corresponding DM test results are displayed in Figure~\ref{fig:improvement_plots}.
 These results indicate that the COBASE variants consistently outperform their corresponding standard copula-based implementation.
 This conclusion is further supported by the ES and VS scores, also reported in Table~\ref{tab:ES_VS}.